 Carlo Rovelli (Centre de Physique Theorique de Luminy, Marseille, France)

-Simon Ruijsenaars (University of Leeds and Loughborough University, UK)
+Simon Ruijsenaars (University of Leeds, UK)

 Andrei Smilga (Universite de Nantes, France)